mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/wordpress-cloud-connector.md

 A WordPress.com-built website URL is the unique web address assigned to each WordPress.com-built website, allowing you to access your specific WordPress.com-built website.

 ### 3. Provide authentication Type
 We support the OAuth 2.0 authentication method.OAuth2 is a protocol that allows applications to interact with blogs on WordPress.com-built sites running Jetpack.
-To enable and configure OAuth 2.0 authentication for WordPress.com-built websites, please find more details [here](https://developer.wordpress.com/docs/oauth2/).
+To enable and configure OAuth 2.0 authentication for WordPress.com-built websites.
+For more information, see [Wordpress.com docs for developers](https://developer.wordpress.com/docs/oauth2/).

 ### 5. Staged rollout to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.